-The ideal candidate for the Archives Intern at the JMABC will have:
+The ideal candidate for the Archives Research Assistant at the JMABC will have:

--A demonstrated interest in working in an archival or heritage institution shown through previous volunteer or paid work experiences and/or an academic background in a related field such as history, anthropology, museum studies, library studies or archival studies.
-Preferences may be given to recent graduates of Archival Studies programs.
+-a demonstrated interest in working in an archival or heritage institution shown through previous volunteer or paid work experiences and/or an academic background in a related field such as history, anthropology, museum studies, library studies or archival studies.
+Preferences will be given to archival studies students;

 In addition to the above qualifications, all candidates must meet the following requirements dictated by the Young Canada Works program:

--Must be between 16 and 30 years of age at the start of employment.
+-be between 16 and 30 years of age at the start of the project;

--Must be registered in the YCW candidate inventory.
+-be registered in the YCW on-line candidate inventory;

--Must be willing to commit to the full duration of the work assignment.
+-be willing to commit to the full duration of the work assignment;

--Must not have another full-time job (over 30 hours a week) while employed with YCW.
+-not have another full-time job (over 30 hours a week) while employed with YCW;

-This position is dependent upon receipt of funding through the Young Canada Works, administered by the Canadian Heritage Information Network (CHIN).
+This position is dependent upon receipt of funding through the Young Canada Works.
 Candidates must meet the eligibility criteria to be considered for this position.